-3. They are proud, overly-competitive, reactionary, and externally-driven.
+3. They are proud, overly competitive, reactionary, and externally driven.
 Natural men and women-be they the irreverent and ungodly or the well-meaning but spiritually unregenerate-are preoccupied with self and obsessed with personal aggrandizement.
 Their lives are keyed to the rewards of this ephemeral sphere; their values derive solely from pragmatism and utility.
 They take their cues from the world and the worldly.
-The central feature of pride, as President Ezra Taft Benson warned the Latter-day Saints, is enmity-enmity toward God and enmity toward man.
+"The central feature of pride," as President Ezra Taft Benson warned the Latter-day Saints, "is enmity-enmity toward God and enmity toward our fellowmen."
 The look of natural men and women is neither up (to God) nor over (to their fellow humans), except as the horizontal glance allows them to maintain a distance from others.
 "Pride is essentially competitive in nature," President Benson explained.
 "We pit our will against God's.
 When we direct our pride toward God, it is in the spirit of 'my will and not thine be done.' . . .
 The proud cannot accept the authority of God giving direction to their lives. . . .
 The proud wish God would agree with them.
 They aren't interested in changing their opinions to agree with God's."
-With regard to other people, the proud "are tempted daily to elevate [themselves] above others and diminish them."
-There is no pleasure, as C. S. Lewis says, in "having something," only in "having more of it than the next man."
+With regard to other people, the proud "are tempted daily to elevate [themselves] above others and diminish them. . . .
+In the words of C. S. Lewis: 'Pride gets no pleasure out of having something, only out of having more of it than the next man.'"
 In short, "Pride is the universal sin, the great vice. . . .
-[It] is the great stumbling block to Zion" (Benson, "Beware of Pride" 4, 6-7).
+[It] is the great stumbling block to Zion."

 4. They yield themselves to the harsh and the crude.
 The Spirit of the Lord has a calming and quieting influence upon those who cultivate it and enjoy its fruits.
 As a sanctifier, the Holy Ghost "expands, and purifies all the natural passions and affections. . . .
-It inspires virtue, kindness, goodness, tenderness, gentleness and charity" (Pratt 61).
-On the other hand, as President Spencer W. Kimball declared, the natural man-the person who lives without this divine refinement-"is the 'earthy man' who has allowed rude animal passions to overshadow his spiritual inclinations" (112).
+It inspires virtue, kindness, goodness, tenderness, gentleness and charity."
+On the other hand, as President Spencer W. Kimball declared, the natural man-the person who lives without this divine refinement-"is the 'earthy man' who has allowed rude animal passions to overshadow his spiritual inclinations."